uw-ssec/rse-guidelines/fundamentals/computing-development-environments/docker.md

 **Key features**:

 - **Isolation**: Docker containers encapsulate applications and their dependencies, ensuring that they run consistently and independently of the host environment.
-- **Portability**: Docker containers can be easily moved between different environment: development, testing, and production.
-This guarantees consistent behavior.
+- **Portability**: Docker containers can be easily moved between different environments: development, testing, and production.
+This guarantees consistent behavior regardless of where the container is run.
-- **Version Control**: Docker file and/or images can be versioned, allowing you to maintain and track different versions of your application.
+- **Version Control**: Dockerfiles and/or Docker images can be versioned, allowing you to maintain and track different versions of your application.
 - **Microservices Architecture**: Docker containers are well-suited for microservices-based architectures, enabling you to break down complex applications into smaller, manageable components.

-### Containers vs VM
+### VMs vs Containers

 ![container-vm](https://www.docker.com/wp-content/uploads/2021/11/docker-containerized-and-vm-transparent-bg.png)

-### Virtual Machine (VM)
+#### Virtual Machines (VMs)

 Virtual machines (VMs) are an abstraction of physical hardware turning one server into many servers.
 The hypervisor allows multiple VMs to run on a single machine.
 Each VM includes a full copy of an operating system, the application, necessary binaries and libraries – taking up tens of GBs.
 VMs can also be slow to boot.

-### Containers
+#### Containers

 Containers are an abstraction at the app layer that packages code and dependencies together.
 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.